 Erdenes Gold Resource LLC was established in 2018 as a subsidiary of EMGL.
-The company mines, refines, and sells precious metal in the territory of Mongolia within the scope of the Government of Mongolia's "Gold-2" program.
-Erdenes Gold Resource LLC is planning on building the first national gold refinery plant in Mongolia.
-The gold refinery is expected to be built in the Songinokhairkhan district of Ulaanbaatar city.
-The refinery will increase Mongolia's treasury funds and stabilize the national currency in the future.
+The company mines, refines, and sells precious metal in the territory of Mongolia within the scope of the Government of Mongolian's "Gold-2" program.
+Erdenes Gold Resource LLC is planning to build the first national gold refinery plant in Mongolia.
+The planned gold refinery will be built in Ulaanbaatar's Songinokhairkhan district.
+The gold refinery is expected to increase Mongolia's treasury funds and stabilize the national currency in the future.